lmcai/Leaf_evolution/1_leaf_segmentation_measurement/readme.md

 Solidity = area/convex_hull
 Circularity = 4 * pi * area/parimeter^2
 ```
-The `*.tsv` file is a list of x and y coordinates of the outline of the leaf.
+The outline coordinate `*.tsv` file is a list of x and y coordinates of the outline of the leaf.
 They can be used by Momocs (R package) for EFD analysis.

 Run the following command to get these outputs.
 ```